vineetprasad19/AWS/AWS Glue/README.md

 - Jobs can do transformation by using scripts created by us
 - Jobs are serverless, AWS maintains a pool of resources
 - We are only billed by resources we consume

-# Why name glue?

-Because basically it binds together multiple components and that's why maybe it is a good logical name to give.
-It is called AWS glue.

-What it is in a very basic sense it is a serverless data integration service.

-It helps you to integrate data from different sources and then perform analytics, or at least give you a base on which analytics can be performed.
-It gives you all the capabilities you need for data integration, and that is all done in a serverless fashion.
-So you do not have to set up any infrastructure.
-The most common capability you would probably get started off glue is what we call catalog.

 # Catalog